Lavash Crackers Recipe

 Dough divided into 4 equal parts.

-Lightly dust the surface and roll the dough into a very thin rectangle (⅛ inch).
-If the dough is not thin the crackers will not come out crispy.
+Lightly dust the surface and roll the dough into a very thin rectangle (โ…› inch).
+If the dough is not thin, the crackers will not come out crispy.
 You can also use a pasta maker to roll your dough.
 Keep the remaining covered with a cloth to avoid drying.

 Dough rolled very thin.

 Lightly brush the crackers with water and sprinkle white and black sesame seeds on top.
-Roll the rolling pin over the seeds so that they get embedded.
+Roll the rolling pin over the seeds to embed them.
 Cut into triangles using a pizza cutter or a sharp knife.
-Transfer the triangles on a large baking sheet in a single layer.
+Transfer the triangles to a large baking sheet in a single layer.

 Sprinkled with sesame seeds and cut into triangles.

-Keep the tray in the middle rack of the oven and bake for 10-12 minutes, until lightly browned from top.
+Keep the tray in the middle rack of the oven and bake for 10-12 minutes, until lightly browned on top.
 Remove from oven.
 Cool for 10-12 minutes.
 Store in an airtight container.

 Ready lavash crackers.